VeronicaRX/constrained-docking/README.md

 6) Launch a non constrained docking

-7) Used both pharmacophore and sdtheter implementation for launch constrained docking
+7) Use both pharmacophore and sdtheter implementation to launch constrained docking

 8) Run the docking.
-Using matplpotlib built scoring energy plot a function of RMSD.
+Using matplpotlib build scoring energy plot as a function of RMSD.
 RMSD is calculated between docked poses and the crystal pose.
 Then draw correlation line using Pearson coefficient for both constrained and non constrained docking.